 In the week that followed, we solved (or at least tried to solve) six incredibly challenging coding problems, toured the state of Ibaraki, survived a magnitude 3 earthquake, and met the best young programmers from around the world.
 I snapped pictures by the seaside, fed the koi in the moat, caught some huge grasshoppers in the park, and stared in wonder at the sharks at the aquarium (!!).
 I folded the scrap paper and problem statements into origami fishies.
 I listened to Joey complain that there were no extra snacks, made fun of Victor for not being done his summer homework, and had to entertain Peter with math problems when he was bored.
 All too soon, I was heading back to Toronto with a silver medal in the pocket of my camera bag, wishing the dream could have lasted just a little longer.

 From the twelve-hour plane ride to the brain-bending problems to the Tsukuba excursions to the shiny medals, IOI 2018 Japan was an unforgettable experience.
-And if I could live it all again—those hard mattresses, those jet-lagged nights, those thrilling moments before the contest began—I would in a heartbeat.
+And if I could live it all again—the hard mattresses, the jet-lagged nights, the thrilling moments before the contest began—I would in a heartbeat.

 At the Educational Computing Organization of Ontario (ECOO) Programming Contest 2018, the Marc Garneau CI all-girls team—me, Dora, Jennifer, and Megan—advanced through two rounds to reach the finals, where we finished fourth!